How Did the Devil Deceive Eve?

 The devil charged God with: Envy of His creatures and falsehood.
 He said, God lied when He said death would follow the eating of the fruit.
 God’s requirements were placed in the most deceiving light.
 By mixing truth with falsehood, the devil tried to confuse the mind of Eve, in order to make it difficult for her to distinguish between God’s words and his.

-And he continued, “Ye shall be as God.”
-This reveals most the blasphemous nature of Satan’s words (Isa.
-14:12–14) and the full measure of his deception.
-The devil used his lies to deceive the women for this reason Christ was right in calling him the father of lies (John 8:44).
+And he continued, “you will be like God” (Genesis 3:5).
+This reveals most the blasphemous nature of Satan’s words and the full measure of his deception.
+The devil himself coveted God’s position but not His character of love.
+For the devil said, “I will ascend above the heights of the clouds, I will be like the Most High’” (Isaiah 14:14).
+Thus, the devil used his lies to deceive the women for this reason Christ was right in calling him “the father of lies” (John 8:44).

 In His service,